cboudereau/fpddd/README.md

 Invariant are really important, thanks to property based testing, invariant/properties can be found quickly if needed.
 Thanks to pattern matching, finding invariant in depth is really helpull.
 Pattern matching is really mature in fsharp rather than in csharp.

+How to track and manage lifecycle objects dependencies ?
+Model consistency and well known associtions live togethers and die togethers.

+AGGREGATE Root : a seed/zero on the fold function.
+In accounting, it is the report of the previous closing.
+AGGREGATE Boundary : the end of the accounting year, the end of day in finance for trading or expiry for deals, when the client comes in hotel for bookings, ...
+The boundray can be small (hour/day) or large (years).
+Larger one can impact performance, this is why CQS/CQRS help a lot to treat those case.
+FP fit well on aggregate implementation